DesignThinkerer/gzip-compression/README.md

 # gzip-compression
-Compress data using the gzip algorithm
+Compress data in the browser using the Compression Streams API